SquadcastHub/terraform-provider-squadcast/docs/resources/team_role.md

 page_title: "squadcast_team_role Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
-  Use this resource to manage the Team roles and their permissions
+  Use this resource to manage the Team roles and their permissions.
+The name of the Team Role must be unique within a Team.
 ---

 # squadcast_team_role (Resource)

-Use this resource to manage the Team roles and their permissions
+Use this resource to manage the Team roles and their permissions.
+The name of the Team Role must be unique within a Team.

 ## Example Usage